Montreal: Magnificent at any time of the year

 Led by Montréal artist Gene Pendon and internationally renowned American street portrait artist El Mac, “Tower of Songs” took two muralists, 13 assistant artists, 240 cans of paint, and thousands of hours of work to replicate a photograph taken by Cohen’s daughter, Lorca.

-The immense 10,000 square-foot mural rising 21 stories above the city can easily be admired from the Mount Royal Lookout as well as from the glass court of the Montréal Museum of Fine Arts.
-In the evening, the mural lights up with soft lighting, but no less spectacular, just like the great Leonard.
+The immense 10,000-square-foot mural rising 21 stories above the city can easily be admired from the Mount Royal Lookout and the glass court of the Montréal Museum of Fine Arts.
+In the evening, the mural lights up with soft lighting, but it is no less spectacular, just like the great Leonard.

-Make the most of your next visit to Montreal by checking out www.mtl.org for great tips, ideas, and some great deals too!
+Make the most of your next visit to Montreal by checking out www.mtl.org for great tips, ideas, and deals!